pdp10/sbpipe/developer_manual.md

 - python-sphinx
 - pandoc
+- texlive-fonts-recommended
+- texlive-latex-extra

-Instruction for generating and cleaning sb_pipe documentation are provided below.
+By default the documentation is generated in html and LaTeX/PDF.
+Instruction for generating or cleaning sb_pipe documentation are provided below.

 To generate the source code documentation:
 ```